GrahamBarnard/GrahamBarnard.github.io/_posts/2015-10-25-code-review-beginners-guide.markdown

 By using code review checklist, I ensure that I don't miss any areas that I deem important.

-I started with [this checklist](https://www.liberty.edu/media/1414/%5B6401%5Dcode_review_checklist.pdf){:target="_blank"} and customized it to our coding Standard and added Salesforce specifi items.
+I started with [this checklist](https://www.liberty.edu/media/1414/%5B6401%5Dcode_review_checklist.pdf){:target="_blank"} and customized it to our coding Standard and added Salesforce specific items.

 Sample Salesforce Checklist items: